 Most annoyingly is when you hear “It was your choice to have children”.
 Seemingly, having issues listened to empathetically without being guilt tripped about the fact your child was brought into existence is too much.
 No one realizes the stigma you face unless you’ve gone through it.
 Having the child isn’t the problem, it’s having to find a job that makes ends meet that is in school time.
 How are you supposed to have a stable job when during the school holidays it is impossible to find help and you can’t afford a childminder because they cost more an hour than you earn.

 In 2015, The Mirror said mums are worth £172,000 a year.
 I think single parents are worth around that.
 They have transferable skills like time management, schedule making, appointment keeping, budgeting, financing, cooking, housekeeping, personal care, teaching a child phonics, numbers, and language.
 Then there is the emotional labour, acting diplomatic, calm, fair, resourceful and hard working.

 Yet zero-hours and changes in circumstances keep you trapped in a cycle of jumping jobs, unable to accumulate money or savings and diminishing your self-esteem, while your benefit payments are frozen and re calculated.
 Keeping calm is the only way through.
 I think the main thing is to make your CV reflect the journey parenthood has given you.
 A good employer should help you get childcare vouchers and be flexible and understanding to your situation.
 So, in short, I feel single parents deserve better from society and their social groups.
-No parent should be punished for having a child and raising them alone.
+No parent should be punished for having a child and raising them alone, the injustice single parents face is widespread and shouldn’t be ignored.
 Single parents should be celebrated and recognized for the amazing and thankless job they do and to have the ability and potential they have built upon in employment.

 By Emma O’Brien